gutenbergtools/gutenbergsite/site/donate.md

 The Give Freely model is to install a browser extension that automatically tracks when you visit a participating online merchant, and then channels donations from that merchant to your selected charity when you make a purchase.
 There is no cost to the individual donors.
 The browser extension also helps to find coupons in the merchant's online stores.

-Give Freely has a mission and philosophy that emphasizes <a href="https://givefreely.com/transparency" target="_blank" rel="noopener noreferrer">transparancy</a> and accountability.
+Give Freely has a mission and philosophy that emphasizes <a href="https://givefreely.com/transparency" target="_blank" rel="noopener noreferrer">transparency</a> and accountability.

-This donation method is currently only available for people in the United States, using the Chrome or Edge browser.
+This donation method is currently only available for people in the United States who are using the Chrome or Edge browser.
+Project Gutenberg has a (Google-hosted) <a href="https://docs.google.com/forms/d/e/1FAIpQLSdvk_QEXMmSWr042oJJ-HQf9JxGFJADEh5HJxTfOldQ-k0vLg/viewform?usp=sf_link" rel="noopener noreferrer">feedback form</a> for any input you might have about using the Give Freely donation platform.

 ## Easy ways to Donate